BAndresen/BAndresen/README.md

 My recent project, <a href='https://seasavvydiver.com'>https://seasavvydiver.com</a> is a website that collects and distributes scuba diving information.
 Users can search and compare equipment prices, courses, sales and upcoming trips all in one place.

 <a href="https://github.com/BAndresen/TOJA">Toja</a> is a open-source desktop application that helps users track and optimize their job applications.
-Users are motivated to persist with the job search by earning points with every new event and levelling up.
+Users are motivated to persist with the job search by earning points with each new event and levelling up.
 Use the keyword search function to discover in-demand skills from employers and upload your resume for a unique score.

 #### Connect with me:
 <p align="left">